Washtenaw Community College logo

 1965

-College purchased an apple orchard for future campus.
+College purchased an apple orchard for its future central campus.

 1966

-Welcomed first 1,200 students in September, holding classes at various county sites.
+Welcomed its first 1,200 students, holding classes at various sites across the county.

 1967